subro608/Deep_learning_Adversarial_attacks_project3/README.md

-I'll update the README to include instructions for the data setup with Google Drive and Colab.
-Here's the revised version:

 # Deep Learning Project 3: Adversarial Attacks on Image Classifiers

 This repository contains implementation of various adversarial attack methods against production-grade image classification models.
 We investigate how subtle perturbations can significantly degrade the performance of deep neural networks, and evaluate the transferability of these attacks across different model architectures.